tkrsh/COVID-19-UPDATE-/README.md

 ## Procedure

     1) Download the script
-    2) Run The Script in terminal
+    2) Run covid_updates.py in terminal
         - python3 covid_updates.py CountryName SoundPath
     3) To run script in background with slack and music notifications , run in terminal
         - nohup sh updates.sh &&
+    4) If Necessory,update refresh intervals by modifying last line of the script, by default it is set to sleep for 5 seconds

 ## Installing Dependencies